Iqrahaq/Quitzzal/README.md

   </a>
 </p>

-<p align="center">BookWorm Bot is a discord bot that has been designed to streamline book club activities within servers.</p>
+<p align="center">CURRENTLY A WORK IN PROGRESS!
+BookWorm Bot is a discord bot that has been designed to streamline book club activities within servers.</p>

 ## Getting Started